floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 automatic memory management - more specifically keeping track of myriads of tiny memory allocations and deciding when it's safe to free them.

-Yeah I know I knooow... theoreticall RAII is about *general resource management*, not just about memory.
+Yeah I know I knooow... theoretically RAII is about *general resource management*, not just about memory.
 But at least in my experience, it's always about memory management.